Betrothed Braves: Married Teachers Have Unique Work-Life Balance

 HOW MET: They met at SHS while Mrs. Urbaniak was finishing her internship.

 Mrs. Urbaniak is an English teacher and Mr. Urbaniak is the head guidance counselor.
-Hsaid working together is not challenging and allows them to be more involved in one another’s lives.
-However, “We have our space and will sometimes go the entire day without seeing each other,” he said.
+He said working together is not challenging and allows them to be more involved in one another’s lives.
+However, “we have our space and will sometimes go the entire day without seeing each other,” he said.
 He also said, “We never let home stuff interfere with work stuff.”